-When we moved into our home 6 years ago this is what our bathroom looked like, when we remodeled it the first time around we ripped out the vanity and mirror but when we ripped them out they took part of our walls with them.
+After moving into our home 6 years ago this is what our bathroom looked like.
+When we remodeled it the first time around we ripped out the vanity and mirror, but when we ripped them out they took part of our walls with them.

-At the time we didn’t have the money to have it fixed so I just hung a mirror over it and the new vanity for the most part covered up the other damage, but if you looked close you could see the damage.
+At the time we didn’t have the money to have it fixed so I just hung a mirror over it and the new vanity covered up the other damage for the most part, but if you looked close you could see the damage.

 Once we ripped everything out for the 2nd time we decided to fix the wall before moving the vanity and mirror back in.
 Can you see all the damage in the picture below…..EEK!

 My husband has been loving the look of weathered white wood and suggested we put it in our bathroom.
 Well, I shot that down fast saying…”that will look terrible with our shower.”
 At Haven, a blog conference, I met Amy Howard and went to her class on how to achieve the look of white weathered wood.
 As soon as I left the class I called my husband and told him I had a change of heart and I thought his idea of weathered wood would look great in our bathroom!
-Truth be told…he really does have good ideas…sometimes it just takes me awhile to come around, good thing he is a patient man.
-Let’s be honest…doesn’t this look awesome?
-And the best part it is super easy!
+Truth be told, he really does have good ideas, but sometimes it takes me awhile to come around.
+Good thing he is a patient man because let’s be honest…doesn’t this look awesome?
+And the best part… it is super easy!

 To create weathered white wood you will need: (affiliate links included)

 - Paint Brush

 - Putty Knife

 We are going to treat our oak planks with Vintage wood.